-When it comes to learning new thing everyday, YouTube has become the “go to” platform.
+When it comes to learning new thing every day, YouTube has become the “go to” platform.

 Whether you're looking for video footages of the latest trending news, want to brush up on your knowledge about world politics, or vowed to learn a new skill before the end of the month, YouTube has an answer to all of these.

-The online video giant is a treasure trove of videos and channels for you to learn something each and every day.
+The online video giant is a treasure trove of videos and channels for you to learn anything each and every day.
 Learn how to fix your home, play an instrument, cook like a Michelin-starred chef, paint like a pro, and other skills.

 Despite the numerous ads it is a great way to increase your knowledge.
 And the best thing about it?
 The video tutorials are for free.